Cogniplane — Governed AI Workspace for Enterprise Teams

 Writing Your First Skill

-Give the skill a name, version (start with 1.0.0), and a one-line description that users will see in the skill picker.
+Give the skill a clear name, version (start with 1.0.0), and a one-line description that helps both admins and the platform understand when it should be used.

 3. Fill in the Instructions section